deveshkun/Web/README.md

  topics i covered

  15 Dec 2023 -> Forms in HTML.<br>
- 16 Dec 2023 -> Added basic CSS in Form.
+ 16 Dec 2023 -> Added basic CSS in Form.<br>
+ 20 Dec 2023 -> Saw and tried about basics of React and it's components